Empire of the East series

-The Empire of the East series is composed of four science fiction/fantasy novels by Fred Saberhagen.
+The Empire of the East series is a series of four science fantasy novels by American writer Fred Saberhagen.

 Premise

-Some time in the future, a nuclear holocaust is averted by a computer named ARDNEH (Automatic Restoration Director – National Executive Headquarters), which initiates what is intended to be a temporary modification (later called "The Change") to the laws of physics to make nuclear explosions impossible.
+Some time in the story's past, a nuclear holocaust is averted by a computer named ARDNEH (Automatic Restoration Director – National Executive Headquarters), which initiates what is intended to be a temporary modification (later called "The Change") to the laws of physics to make nuclear explosions impossible.
 However, the enemy has a similar device, and when the two expanding wavefronts of The Change collide, the effect unexpectedly becomes permanent.

 Following The Change, most technology ceases to function, while magic now works.
 Magical beings are also created.
 Demons are born from acts of violence at the time of The Change; the most powerful is Orcus, born of a nuclear bomb caught by a wavefront at the exact moment of exploding.
 After eliminating potential rivals, it establishes and rules the evil Empire of the East.
 Eventually, it is tricked and overthrown by John Ominor, its human second-in-command, who then becomes Emperor of the East.
 However, the tyranny remains the same.
 Orcus is locked away in a magical dungeon by Ominor and Wood, his most powerful wizard (who goes on to become the main antagonist of the subsequent Swords series set thousands of years further in the future).

 On one continent, a resistance movement fights on under the leadership of Duncan, but is gradually being ground down by the greatly superior military and magical strength of the Empire.
 Rolf, a peasant farmer with an untapped knack for technology, joins the resistance after his parents are killed and his sister kidnapped by soldiers of the Empire.
 He is contacted by Ardneh (made sentient by The Change and the actual leader of the West), who uses Rolf's technological talents to effect repairs to and enhancements of itself.
 Rolf obtains a power unit that makes Ardneh much stronger.
 Ultimately, he becomes the conduit for Ardneh's plans to bring about the West's salvation.